monxolopez/GitPractice/mysyllabus.md

 **Mid-term exam (10%)** .

-**Final Research Paper (team of 3):**
+**Final Research Paper (team of 3):** .

--present topic of paper in class,
+-present topic of paper in class

--write Final Research Paper,
+-write Final Research Paper

 -present findings in class in 10m presentation.
 (20%)

 **Attendance and participation (30%)**